Kara Del Toro Sets Pulses Racing In A Black G-String Bikini On Instagram

 A day before posting the racy bikini snap, Kara shared a very glamorous picture with her fans to prove that she can look effortlessly gorgeous no matter what she chooses to wear — or not wear.

-In the snap, the hot model could be seen rocking a curve-hugging pink dress adorned with sparkles — one which allowed her to show off her never-ending cleavage.
+In the snap, the hot model could be seen rocking a curve-hugging pink dress adorned with sparkles, which allowed her to show off her never-ending cleavage.
 The model accessorized with a delicate silver necklace and finished off her look with a pink feather boa.

-Per the caption, the picture was captured at the Unicef Summer Gala 2019 that took place in Sardinia, Italy, on Friday, August 9.
+Per the caption, the picture was captured at the UNICEF Summer Gala 2019 that took place in Sardinia, Italy, on Friday, August 9.

 According to an article by Fox News, Kara was introduced to the world of fashion modeling after she was featured in a Carl’s Jr. ad for their Tex-Mex Bacon Thickburger.
-Since then, she mostly models for Instagram-based gigs which have become her main claim to fame.
+Since then, she mostly models for Instagram-based gigs, which have become her main claim to fame.